Percy Faith: Career

-His most famous and remembered recordings are "Delicado" (1952), "The Song from Moulin Rouge" (1953) and "Theme from A Summer Place" (1959), which won the Grammy Award for Record of the Year in 1961.
+Faith's most famous and remembered recordings are "Delicado" (1952), "The Song from Moulin Rouge" (1953) and "Theme from A Summer Place" (1959), which won the Grammy Award for Record of the Year in 1961.
 Faith remains the only artist to have the best selling single of the year during both the pop singer era ("Song from Moulin Rouge") and the rock era ("Theme from A Summer Place"); and he is one of only three artists, along with Elvis Presley and The Beatles, to have the best selling single of the year twice.
 The B-side of "Song from the Moulin Rouge" was "Swedish Rhapsody" by Hugo Alfvén.
-In 1961 his fame in Sweden rose exponentially as his work Mucho Gusto became the theme music for the sports broadcasts of Sveriges Radio.
+In 1961 his fame in Sweden grew quickly as his work Mucho Gusto became the theme music for the sports broadcasts of Sveriges Radio.

-Although Faith initially mined the worlds of Broadway, Hollywood and Latin music for many of his top-selling 1950s recordings, he enjoyed popularity starting in 1962 with his orchestral versions of popular rock and pop hits of the day.
-His Themes for Young Lovers album was a top seller during this era and introduced the Faith sound to a younger generation of listeners.
+Although Faith initially drew from the worlds of Broadway, Hollywood and Latin music for many of his top-selling 1950s recordings, he enjoyed popularity starting in 1962 with his orchestral versions of popular rock and pop hits of the day.
+His Themes for Young Lovers album was a top seller during this era and introduced rock compositions to a middle-aged audience and the Faith sound to a younger generation of listeners.
 With the success of Columbia record-mate Ray Conniff's chorus and orchestra during this same time, Faith began using a chorus (usually all female in most of his recordings, but used a mixed chorus on his albums Leaving on a Jet Plane and I Think I Love You, which were released in 1970 and 1971 respectively) in several popular albums from the mid-1960s on.
 Faith's first single with a female chorus, "Yellow Days", was a substantial hit in the MOR (Middle of the Road) easy listening radio format of the mid-1960s.
 Faith continued to enjoy airplay and consistent album sales throughout the early 1970s, and received a second Grammy award in 1969 for his album Love Theme from 'Romeo and Juliet'.